How to Start Your Own Business

 Conduct market research.
 Identifying your passion is not enough, however.
 No matter how well you know your field, market research is important.
 Don’t have a marketing background?
 Don’t worry; marketing skills can be taught.
 Start by researching on your own to learn as much as possible about your target audience.

-“Begin with a general Google search and let that lead you to even more in-depth information,” said Ann Sanok, faculty lead of business programs at SNHU.
+“Begin with a general Google search and let that lead you to even more in-depth information,” said Ann Sanok, associate dean of business programs at SNHU.
 “Be sure to explore the many thousands of articles, journals and business information websites that you can access online through your university or public library’s online research databases.”

 Explore legal requirements.
 Consider the legalities necessary to get your business off the ground.
 You may need to open a business bank account, file legal papers or hire an accountant or legal consultant.